nmanhas2/LIBRARIES_STM32F401/README.md

 Bare-metal STM32 Driver Libraries With Tests

-Using this NUCLEO Dev-board: https://www.st.com/en/evaluation-tools/nucleo-f401re.html
+Using this NUCLEO Dev-board: https://www.st.com/en/evaluation-tools/nucleo-f401re.html, and STM32CubeIDE without use of the provided HAL

 This repo contains libraries within the Inc folders of each project that can be used for GPIO, UART, ADC, etc, functionalities for the STM32F401RE MCU.
 There are tests included within each project file, mostly using the on-board LED and button for this particular nucleo board.
 There is also the inclusion of an I2C LCD Display for the I2C test, I did have difficulty in determining how to get the bottom half of the LCD display working, hence why only the top 8 characters work (https://www.orientdisplay.com/wp-content/uploads/2019/10/AMC0802BR-B-Y6WFDY-I2C.pdf).
 Most of the tests should only be run one at a time.